Pomidorka1234/Table-Efficiency/README.md

 Numpy, Matplotlib, Powershell

-## Availability for other languages
+## Availability for other languages & services
 Table Efficiency algorithms have been implemented in [C#](https://github.com/Pomidorka1234/Table-Efficiency-CS), [JS/TS](https://github.com/Pomidorka1234/Table-Efficiency-JS-TS)
 And will be implemented in the future in C++, Java and more...